fuchsst/bmap_mcp/concept/BMAD-project-breakdown.md

 *(Code based on)*

 ### 4. `src/bmad_mcp_server/utils/state_manager.py`
-The `StateManager` class is responsible for all file system interactions within the `.bmad` directory.
-This includes creating the directory structure, saving and loading artifacts (Markdown with YAML frontmatter, JSON), and managing project metadata like the current BMAD phase.
+The `StateManager` class is primarily responsible for reading existing artifacts from the `.bmad` directory to provide context to BMAD tools.
+It may also handle ensuring the basic `.bmad` structure exists.
+It will **not** be used by server tools to directly write or modify artifacts; that responsibility lies with the AI assistant/IDE after user review.

 ```python
 # bmad-mcp-server/src/bmad_mcp_server/utils/state_manager.py